News

 18. 02.
 2020

-Do you know the difference between a humidifier and a softener?
+Do you know what the difference is between a humectant and an emollient (softener)?
 And which raw materials fall into which category?
 Not sure?
-Then this topic is for you.
+Then this topic is intended just for you.

-Perhaps the most important goal we want to achieve with natural cosmetics is beautiful, radiant, silky and moisturised skin.
+Probably the main goal we want to achieve thanks to natural cosmetics is beautiful, radiant, silky and hydrated skin.

-How can moisturisers and emollients help us achieve this?
+How can humectants and emollients help us with this?

 humectants